 At this late date, T-Mobile could not find comparable replacement products for the 2011 holiday season, the company argued.

-T-Mobile's marketing campaigns for 2011 prominently feature the Galaxy S 4G phone and Galaxy Tab 10.1, and the company has also ordered holiday inventory, it said in the filing.
+T-Mobile's marketing campaigns prominently feature the Galaxy S 4G phone and Galaxy Tab 10.1, and the company has also ordered holiday inventory, it said in the filing.

 These investments cannot be recouped easily, the company said.